 I woke up abruptly in the morning.
 Last night my mom and I parked the Bus along the street in front of a Church, near Long Beach, California.
 We slept well, all though it was humid and cars drove right past us all night.
 What woke me up was a dream I had.
 In the dream I received a text message from Rainy City Girl (RCG), saying that she is with someone else and would prefer that I never even think about contacting her again.
 She was on my mind the entire day before, so it made sense that my dreams, my subconscious, were influenced and made me dream of her.
 I was in a funk.
 What does it mean?
 Get in touch, or forget her?
 It was time to have coffee and banana bread, time to hit the road!

 We drove off, first heading to the Arbor Road Church in Long Beach, then headed over to the Santa Monica Pier.
 Wow!
 Absolute wow!
 Santa Monica knows how to have fun!
 Exercise equipment (The ORIGINAL place of Muscle Beach) on the whitest sand, with some of the bluest water, AND a theme park on a pier!
 Roller coasters and all.
 My mom was blown away at all the musicians, the cute little shops, places to eat, it was all so positive and fun.

 We decided to grab some coffee and figure out dinner later.
-As we walked down the pier, I saw that there was a dude rocking out, playing a Bob Marley song.
-We both look over, and see its Rock and Roll Jesus.
+As we walked down the pier, I saw a dude rocking out, playing a Bob Marley song.
+My mom and I look over, and see it's Rock and Roll Jesus.
 Literally Jesus, rocking and rolling.
 Long Hair, beard, crown of thorns, a sheep stuffed animal, red scarf and a comfortable long robe.
-And Jesus sandals.
-We walk by, and I wondered if he knew any Bob Dylan.
+With Jesus sandals.
+We walked by, and I wondered if he knew any Bob Dylan.
 At this point in time, he plays a little something that goes like this: